sparisi/gym_minatar/README.md

         <li>Cars move at different speed, denoted by the trail behind them
         (longer trails means faster car).
         If a car moves slower than 1 tile per timestep, its trail is smaller.</li>
-        <li>When a car leaves the board, it spawns in the same row from the opposite side.</li>
+        <li>When a car leaves the screen, it spawns in the same row from the opposite side.</li>
         <li>When the player crosses the road (reaches the top), it receives 1 point
         and a new round starts with faster cars.</li>
         <li>The game ends when the player is hit by a car.</li>